mtumilowicz/java12-io-socket-client-server-workshop/README.md

     * single threaded server
     * thread per connection server
     * thread pool server
-* on the workshop we will try to fix failing tests from `test/workshop` package by following steps and hints in `java/workshop` package
+* in the workshop we will try to fix failing tests from `test/workshop` package by following steps and hints in `java/workshop` package
 * answers: `java/answers` package